 Beyond Celiac spends most of its time on connecting patients to the research community and engaging them in a way that will advance research.
 In the past two years, Beyond Celiac has created a science department with a chief scientific officer, a science department and a science plan, and has awarded more than $600,00 in grant to early- and mid-career researchers.

-In written remarks submitted to the panel, Hilary Croft, CEO of Coeliac UK, said the group has committed nearly 3 million pounds, equal to about $3.8 million, in the past 15 years.
-However, despite Coeliac UK funding investment, clinical trials for new treatments for celiac disease have not been offered to people with celiac disease in the UK.
+In written remarks submitted to the panel, Hilary Croft, CEO of Coeliac UK, said the group has committed nearly 3 million pounds, equal to about $3.8 million, to celiac disease research in the past 15 years.
+“We proactively disseminate research and encourage international collaborations,” wrote Croft.

 Melissa Secord, executive director of the Canadian Celiac Association (CCA), said one of the organization’s major contributions to advancing research is seeding of young investigators with an initial grant to get their research started and to encourage interest in studying celiac disease.